-  - Someone thinks you have that protected characteristic.
-This is known as discrimination by perception or
+- someone thinks you have that protected characteristic (known as discrimination by perception)

-  - You are connected to someone with that protected characteristic.
-This is known as discrimination by association.
+- you are connected to someone with that protected characteristic (known as discrimination by association)

 Your circumstances must be sufficiently similar to the circumstances of the person being treated better for a valid comparison to be made.

 If you cannot point to another person who has been treated better, it is still direct discrimination if you can show that a person who did not have your protected characteristic would have been treated better, in similar circumstances.